albertomh/djereo/README.md

 - it is not necessary to clone `djereo`.
 The `gh:albertomh/djereo` argument will pull the latest tag from GitHub.
-- the `--trust` flag is necessary since a post-creation task initialises the new directory as a git repository and generates a `uv` lockfile.
+- the `--trust` flag is necessary to allow a post-creation task to initialise the new directory as a git repository and generate a `uv` lockfile.

 ## Update existing projects